 After enjoying three years of teaching animation at UTS, I decided to deepen my knowledge of education by enrolling in UNSW's Master of Teaching program.
-The course includes both theoretical and practial elements and has seen me teach business at Barker College and mathematics at Sydney Boys High School.
+The course includes both theoretical and practial elements and has seen me teach business at Barker College and The Scots College as well as mathematics at Sydney Boys High School.

 Tapestry is an Australian startup company that allows family members and caregivers to stay connected with the seniors in their lives using safe, simple and secure tablet-based applications.

 In my role as community manager, I worked to grow Tapestry's online and offline customer base through social media, live demonstrations, trade shows and community software rollouts.

 I also acted as the customer advocate in the roles of testing, gathering marketing requirements and communications.

 Our social media campaign gained more than two thousand followers in the first three months, and Tapestry continues to grow its user base and make strategic partnerships in aged-care markets.

 I was part of a team that used motion capture and keyframe animation to bring the cast of dancing penguins to life on the big screen.

 Shanghai, 1936.
 Whore of the Orient.
 Paris of the East.

 The most corrupt and decadent city on the planet, where anything can be had or done for the right price.
 Plaything of Western powers.
 Boiling pot of Chinese nationalism.
 Home to the International Police Force, a group of Western cops hopelessly trying to keep the lid on and keep the peace.